mryab/efficient-dl-systems/week06_fsdp/README.md

 - Attach a memory snapshot of a hwFSDP run for validation.
 - Make sure the memory usage is similar to the one of FSDP2 (attach a memory snapshot of a FSDP2 run as well).
+- Sharded params must me instances of `DTensor` with correct mesh and placements.

 No computation / communication overlap is required in this part of the assignment.